Megidd/jewelry-personalization/ring-blender/specs-blender.md

 * If inner diameter >= outer diameter.
 * If text doesn’t fit on the ring, even after wrapping around the ring circumference.
    * If text wraps completely around and overlaps itself, it should stop at 360 degrees.
+      * The remaining text is just truncated.
+* Text Depth for Different Ring Thicknesses:
+   * If text depth is greater than ring thickness
+   * There should be validation for this case.

 The script should return errors by: